Utendørsterapi – Outdoor Therapy Norway

 Carina Ribe Fernee

 Being able to bring my work into nature with me is just the best thing that could happen.
 I have worked at the Department of Child and Adolescent Mental Health at Sørlandet Hospital since 2003.
 Ever since I started working with youth at the emergency ward I would bring them outside with me.
 The hospital is beautifully situated by the Otra river and nearby forest.
-In 2012 Leiv introduced me to his visions for developing a wilderness therapy program and that was the beginning of what later became a clinical research project and a friluftsterapi team that is presently made up of eight wonderful therapists and researchers.
+In 2012 Leiv introduced me to his visions for developing a wilderness therapy program for adolescents and that was the beginning of what became a clinical research project and the establishment of a friluftsteam.

 Leiv Einar Gabrielsen